MicrosoftDocs/learn/learn-pr/azure/aks-network-design-azure-container-network-interface/includes/8-knowledge-check.md

-Choose the best response for each of the following questions, and
+Choose the best response for each of the following questions.